wp-plugins/custom-settings/readme.txt

 2. Add New Field

-3. Just add the above code snippet in your template
+3. Just add the above code snippet in your template (Add your field slug in place of $options)

 4. Use the following screenshot to call in WordPress Editor